justinjest/python-essentials/lessons/lesson 1 restructured.md

 * **If you're new to Jupyter Notebooks, here's a resource on how to get started with Jupyter Notebooks in VS Code:** [(https://code.visualstudio.com/docs/datascience/jupyter-notebooks)]
 * **Google Colab can also be used for running Jupyter Notebooks in the cloud. [https://colab.research.google.com/]**
-## Lesson Overview

-**Learning objective:** Students will learn the basics of Python programming, including variables, data types, operators, control flow statements, and functions.
-They will also practice debugging their code.

-Topics:

-* Python Basics: Variables, data types, data conversion, operators.
-* Control Flow: Conditional statements (if, elif, else), loops (for, while).
-* Functions: Defining and calling functions, parameters, and return values.
-* Error Handling: Introduction to try, except for basic debugging.
-* Basic Debugging: Using print statements or logging for debugging.

 ### Install Python